gokselkeskin/GlideTool/Instructions.md

+Please download the full depository, otherwise the .exe file will not work.

 The species_dict.pkl file contains all data necessary for heatmap.py, best_glide_curve_fits.py, and general_fit.py.

 heatmap.py creates a heatmap of loss in the CDb and CDpro space and shows the linear fit in the minimum loss region.